Bar-Dev/Greenway/README.md

     * I wanted the website to give an immediate feel of where the location of the Greenway was as well as a nice light smooth visual approach.
 I feel the choice of image used on the Home page achieves both of these requirements.
 I added text boxes into the images on each main page to give that extra bit of information so that users know what the website is about from the start.
-    * I kept the amount of text used to a minimum in order to provide the information to the users through a more visual approach and just using text where appropiate.
+    * I kept the amount of text used to a minimum in order to provide the information to the users through a more visual approach and just using text where appropriate.
 The combination of limited text and visual images allowed for me to design the site in a way that uses all retail space of the site as best I could and not having any blank areas on any pages.
-    * Careful detail was applied to the responsivness of the site to further ensure all retail space sized correctly and not leaving any blank areas.
+    * Careful detail was applied to the responsiveness of the site to further ensure all retail space sized correctly and not leaving any blank areas.

 * **Navigation Bar**
-    * The naviagtion bar has a fixed position on all pages to allow for easy constant use.
+    * The navigation bar has a fixed position on all pages to allow for easy constant use.
-    * On small screen widths the navbar items reduce to a burger sytle icon that provides them with a dropdown list when clicked.
+    * On small screen widths the navbar items reduce to a toggler icon that provides them with a dropdown list when clicked.
     * The Laurel Green color was used on the navbar to keep in touch with the overall theme of the Greenway.
     * The "Sign Up" button on the Navbar allows users to sign up to the website with their email in order to receive a monthly newsletter about all upcoming activities.